-An element of the Councils 2021/22 Centenary Programme, approved by the Committee in March 2021, was Centenary Citizens.
-This project was seeking to identify 'unsung heroes' from the Borough both living and passed through a nomination process.
-It was proposed to incorporate the nominations for Centenary Citizens within the call for nominations to the Spirit of Volunteering Awards and showcase Centenary Citizens at the Celebration Event in March 2022.
+An element of the Councils 2021/22 Centenary Programme, approved by the Committee in March 2021, is Centenary Citizens.
+This project is seeking to identify 'unsung heros' from the Borough both living and passed through a nomination process.
+It is proposed to incorporate the nominations for Centenary Citizens within the call for nominations to the Spirit of Volunteering Awards and showcase Centenary Citizens at the Celebration Event in March 2022.

-A detailed description of all of the above categories would be included in the 2022 Nomination Pack.
+A detailed description of all of the above categories will be included in the 2022 Nomination Pack.

-In the past an Event Management and Assessment Panel had been established to work with Officers in the planning of the event and assessment of nominations.
-It was proposed that the membership of the panel for 2022 should include:
+In the past an Event Management and Assessment Panel has been established to work with Officers in the planning of the event and assessment of nominations.
+It is proposed that the membership of the panel for 2022 should include: